 Ikea is one of a handful of companies in our test that sells mattresses all over the world.
 However, there are no global size standards and the queen mattress doesn’t even exist in Europe and the UK.
 So people often ask if the mattresses Ikea sells in Australia are the right size and the answer is yes – well, almost.

-The single centimetre of difference on each side is unlikely to affect placement on mattress bases or the fit for sheets, electric blankets and mattress protectors.
+The single centimetre or so of difference on each side is unlikely to affect placement on mattress bases or the fit for sheets, electric blankets and mattress protectors.
 There’s a small chance that sheets may feel marginally loose if you prefer an ultra-snug fit.

 Can you wash the mattress cover?